 On top of that, I have a couple of super-exciting potential projects in the works, which frustratingly I’m not allowed to tell you about on the grounds that they might not happen.
-But watch this space (or subscribe to my newsletter).
+But watch this space (or subscribe to blog updates in the top right hand corner).
 I suspect in 5 years I’ll have written another book or two as well, because writing books is fun.

 Sex blogging: lessons learned